DavidCEllis/PrefabClasses/readme.md

 project.
 With some modification I ended up with the first version of this.

-This package provides 2 different methods of code generation depending on the use case and speed requirements.
+There are now 2 different methods of handling the boilerplate generation in this project.

 The 'live' method works as *cluegen* worked, generating the required methods only when they are first accessed.
 Compared to